Доступно с лицензией Maritime Charting.

-The following nautical terms apply to data, product, and workflow management.
+The following nautical terms apply to data, products, and workflow management.

 Display Scale Range